sebastiantoh/tp/docs/DeveloperGuide.md

 ##### Aspect: How Monthly Statistics executes

-* **Alternative 1 (current choice):** Make `MonthlyListMap` as a part of `UniqueMeetingList`.
+* **Alternative 1 (current choice):** Make `MonthlyListMap` a part of `UniqueMeetingList`.
-  * Pros: Easy to implement and less error-prone as all changes to meetings are exposed by UniqueMeetingList methods and it is easy to propagate the change to `MonthListMap` in the methods that are exposed by `UniqueMeetingList`.
+  * Pros: Easy to implement and less error-prone as all changes to meeting objects are done by `UniqueMeetingList` methods and it is easy to propagate the changes to `MonthListMap` within them.
-  * Cons: might be better object-oriented design to separate the two.
+  * Cons: Might be better object-oriented design to separate the two.

 * **Alternative 2:** separate `MonthlyListMap` from `UniqueMeetingList`.
-  * Pros: might be better object-oriented design.
+  * Pros: Might be better object-oriented design.
-  * Cons: We must ensure that whenever the meeting objects in the `UniqueMeetingList` are changed, the changes are reflected to the `MonthlyListMap` to keep the data reliable.
+  * Cons: We must ensure that whenever the meeting objects in the `UniqueMeetingList` changes, the changes are reflected to the `MonthlyListMap` to keep the data reliable.

 * **Alternative 1 (current choice):** Use month and year to identify a unique month.
   * Pros: Easy to identify a unique month.
-  * Cons: Special care is needed to get the previous month when the current month is January as the year has to be decreased too.
-An additional parameter for user to type.
+  * Cons: Special care is needed to get the previous month when the current month is January as the year has to be decreased by 1 too.
+An additional parameter, year, for user to type.

 * **Alternative 2:** Use month only
   * Pros: One less parameter for user to type, easier to implement.
-  * Cons: Limits the functionality scope to cover only statistics for the curent year.
+  * Cons: Limits the functionality scope to statistics for the current year only.

 ### \[Proposed\] Undo/redo feature